-- Clean lenses and fixtures as part of the retrofit. - Avoid telling occupants that you are reducing light wattage.
-Instead tell them you are cleaning the fixtures. - Replace T-12 lamps with T-8 lamps. - Remove up to two tubes from 4-lamp fixtures or 1 lamp from a 2-lamp fixtures. - Modernize existing magnetic-ballast fixtures to the Super T-8 standard. - Replace fluorescent fixtures with LED fixtures with reduced lumen output.
+- Clean lenses and fixtures as part of the retrofit. - Replace T-12 lamps with T-8 lamps.

+- Remove up to two tubes from 4-lamp fixtures or 1 lamp from a 2-lamp fixtures. - Modernize existing magnetic-ballast fixtures to the Super T-8 standard. - Replace fluorescent fixtures with LED fixtures with reduced lumen output.